-On top of discovering the country, just like my previous trip to Vietnam (you can read the article here), I wanted to have a little look for record shops.
-Obviously, enjoying the country itself was my main priority, but why not look for records in the cities I visited when I can?
+On top of discovering the country, just like my previous trip to Vietnam, I wanted to have a little look around for record shops.
+Obviously, enjoying the country itself was my main priority, but why not look for records in the cities I visited when I could?

 A Vinyl Haven In Colombia

 Inside was nothing like I would have expected.
 It was a beautifully unique venue that, although small, packed quite a punch.
 The walls were covered with records, posters, and vinyl-related detailing with an old jazz record being played over the speaker system.
 The shop was filled with the sound of piano, drums, and sax.

 This was far from what I expected from Colombia (and later on would discover that this kind of record shop wasn’t the norm).
 Also, as the name suggests, it was a cafe.
 You could order anything from a coffee to a soft drink, or even a beer as you perused the records.
 I decided on the latter as it was fully deserved.

 As I waited for my cold brew, I started looking through the crates of records.
 It was an eclectic mix of old and new music from all over the world.
 From the newest famous band releases to long-forgotten and used salsa/jazz records, it really had a good variety.
 It wasn’t an old dusty record shop that I’d come to expect, but a well-established venue with some great picks to choose from.